Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 • How Much Avocado Is Safe To Eat in a Day?

-Two servings of avocado (⅓ of a medium-sized fruit) per day is recommended to stay within a safe and healthy range (5).
-However, this may vary depending on your individual factors such as age, gender, and health conditions.
+Two servings of avocado (each serving is 1/3 of a medium-sized fruit) per day is recommended to stay within a safe and healthy range (5).
+However, this may vary depending on your individual nutritional requirements and factors such as age, sex, and health conditions.

 • Should I Avoid Avocados To Lose Weight?